 By Yasin Ebrahim

-Fusion Media or someone dealing with Fusion Media is not responsible for any loss or damage caused by reliance on the information contained on this website such as data, offers, charts and buy / sell signals.
-Please be fully informed about the risks and costs associated with trading on the financial markets.
-This is one of the most risky forms of investment that is possible.
+Fusion Media or anyone involved with Fusion Media assumes no liability for any loss or damage resulting from reliance on the information contained on this website, such as data, offers, charts, and buy / sell signals.
+Please be fully informed about the risks and costs associated with trading in the financial markets.
+This is one of the riskiest forms of investment possible.